What Is A Good Bowling Score?

 - Average score for a professional: 220-300

 For bowlers who are no longer beginners but may not wish to proceed to the professional level, average scores are generally higher.
 Amateur bowlers may play in local bowling leagues or may simply bowl often by themselves for fun.
-Naturally, these players will tend to have higher scores than beginners.
-Often, amateur bowlers can easily score around 175-200 points in an average bowling game.
-The general score range for an amateur bowler lies between 170 and 220, with 170-190 considered above average in skill and 190-220 considered a good performance.
+Naturally, these players tend to have higher scores than beginners.
+The average bowling score for a recreational, non-league bowler is closer to 70-100 in range, but 175-200 points is the average bowling score for an amateur league game.
+The general score range for an amateur bowler lies widely between 170 and 220, with 170-190 considered slightly above average in skill and 190-220 considered a good performance.

 At the highest level of bowling are the professional players.
 These bowlers practice consistently, if not daily, and have cultivated their skills to the extreme.
 As a result, professional bowlers can often average a bowling score of over 200 every game, and many can exceed 250 points per game.
 In general, anything above 220 is considered an excellent score in bowling, worthy of professionals.
 Some pro bowlers can even score between 260 and 280 points in a game, and there are a select few who have bowled the coveted perfect game of 300 points.